 That’s where you find something at the thrift store, garage sale, curbside, etc., and you turn it into something else or give it a modern update.
-You can find everyone’s projects linked up at the bottom.

 My project started as a dumpster dive.
 Not actually in the dumpster but it was in a heap of trash to be thrown out.
 My neighbor had passed about a year before that and they were finally getting the house cleaned out and updated to sell.

 You guys, it was sad, he apparently never cleaned, yuck.
 This and another smaller hanging stained glass lamp were cut from the ceiling and left by the garbage cans with a bunch of other trash.
-I knew it was ok for me to snag it since they’d already cleared the house.
+I knew it was ok for me to snag it since they’d already cleared out the house.

 It was so covered in dust that I couldn’t really tell what color it was until I looked at the underside.
 Then I knew it could become something awesome.